The Cost of UK Office Space in 2026 | Oktra

 • Wavertree Technology Park

 Situated in the northeast of England, this city has earned an international reputation for medical sciences and sustainability.
 Newcastle has become an attractive place to work, learn and invest, with a growing business reputation and pride in its skillful and driven workforce.
-Take-up in the most recent quarter was down against the 10-year average but companies have shown an appetite to commit to new space in the face of a recession.

-• Newcastle--aspect-ratio-3840-2160
+• Newcastle–aspect-ratio-3840-2160

 The most popular areas to rent office space in Newcastle are: